-Element Objective Design Response Avoid Front and Side To ensure cohesive and high quality · Fences (front and side) are discouraged High front fences, and high side fences frontage treatments throughout the estate, within the front 5m of the site, other than forward of the dwelling.
-Fencing Treatments and to maintain a sense of openness in the low fences (max.
-1.2m) along the front Historic reproduction style fences. streetscapes. boundary.
-Colorbond or other solid steel form front · Front fences should be transparent, open fencing. fences, and should be appropriate to the Brick pillars and heavy embellishment. building style and materials.
-Sketch 5 Side and rear fences should not exceed of 1.8 metres in height.
-Retaining walls and batters are to be minimised in height, stepped and sloped, and a maximum of 1.2m in height where possible.
+- Fences (front and side) are discouraged within the front 5m of the site, other than low fences (max.
+1.2m) along the front boundary. - Front fences should be transparent, open fences, and should be appropriate to the building style and materials.
+Sketch 5 - Side and rear fences should not exceed of 1.8 metres in height. - Retaining walls and batters are to be minimised in height, stepped and sloped, and a maximum of 1.2m in height where possible.
 Use non-masonry or natural materials such as timber or stone, and incorporate planting.
-Sketch 10 An open style fence may be provided at the top of retaining wall up to 1.2 metre in height for safety reasons.
+Sketch 10 - An open style fence may be provided at the top of retaining wall up to 1.2 metre in height for safety reasons.